 MPI is working to protect the growing aquaculture industry, related businesses, and the aquatic environment (including fisheries) from marine pests and diseases.

-Vessels are the most likely way that pests and diseases could be introduced into New Zealand coastal waters, but other activities, including aquaculture, could also introduce or spread unwanted organisms.
+Vessels are the most likely way that pests and diseases could be introduced into New Zealand coastal waters.
+However, other activities, including aquaculture, could also introduce or spread unwanted organisms.
 We're making sure New Zealand is ready to respond to an introduced pest or disease.

 Find out more

-- Public perceptions of New Zealand’s aquaculture industry [PDF, 2 MB]
+Public perceptions of New Zealand’s aquaculture industry.
+2014 [PDF, 2 MB]

-- Ecological effects of farming shellfish [PDF, 3.8 MB]
+Review of the ecological effects of farming shellfish and other non-finfish species in New Zealand [PDF, 3.8 MB]

-- Ecological effects of farming marine finfish [PDF, 3.5 MB]
+Review of the ecological effects of marine finfish aquaculture: Final report [PDF, 3.5 MB]

 Who to contact